 Want to give your innovation process a boost?
 Look beyond the Search step (the creative part) and get ALL the building blocks of the innovation process in place.

-Let’s take a closer look at each of the 3 innovation process steps:
+Let’s take a closer look at each of the 3 innovation process stages:

-This is what most people would call ‘innovation’.
+This is what most people would call ‘innovation’ or ‘disruptive innovation’.
 It’s very often the only step they see.
 It’s the step where you look for new ideas to offer more value to your existing customers or come up with a value proposition for a new set of clients.

 The Search phase requires a solid understanding of the industry and your target client segment.
 Very often, the closer you are to the action, the better insight you have.

 Unfortunately, this first step is often centralized, which according to our experience is not smart.
 Searching for new ideas should be done in the field, by local resources that have the time.

 Whether or not an idea makes it to the next phase – the Incubation phase – is determined by the rules of competition, the basics of strategy and competition.